redhat-cop/ocp4-helpernode/docs/quickstart-static.md

 /root/.ssh/helper_rsa
 ```

+> :warning: If you want you use your own sshkey, please modify `~/.ssh/config` to reference your key instead of the one deployed by the playbook

 Next, create an `install-config.yaml` file.

 > :warning: Make sure you update if your filenames or paths are different.